matthew-renodin/ACE-TAO-RTEMS-installer/README.md

     1. setenv
     2. platform_macros.GNU

 3. In the ACE-TAO-mingw-installer project the tao_idl.exe needs to be moved to mtao_idl.
 Then copy the tao_idl_helper as tao_idl to the ACE-TAO-mingw-installer project.
-There is an issue with exe requiring DLLs that probably need to be installed. the tao_idl_helper has
+There is an issue with exe requiring DLLs in thecurrent working directory.
+There is likely a fix for this issue, but it needs to be dealt with in the ACE TAO project.
+Also, I tried using the platform_macros.GNU but it did not execute the program I specified as expected.
+I am likley using the wrong variable.

-4.
+4. Once you have accomplished the previous steps and have reviewed the files, execute the ace-tao--rtems-install.sh

+./ace-tao--rtems-install.sh